 Yes, dogs laugh!
 It doesn't sound exactly how you'd expect, either.
 And while puppies and dogs use the other whines, growls, and barks in other contexts, the dog laugh appears to happen only during play.

-Recordings of the panting-laugh sound played at shelters has helped calm dogs' stress.
-Sneezing can prompt a reciprocal sneeze in your puppy, too--because after all, laughter is catching and good medicine.
+Recordings of the panting-laugh sound played at shelters have helped calm dogs' stress.
+Sneezing can prompt a reciprocal sneeze in your puppy, too—because after all, laughter is catching and good medicine.
 Try it!